syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/steps.md

 {% previewsample "page.domainurl/code-snippet/stepper/steps/disabled" %}

-## Defining active step
+## Setting active step

-You can specify the current selected step by using the [activeStep](https://ej2.syncfusion.com/javascript/documentation/api/stepper#activestep) property.
-The value gets updated for each interaction with the step.
-By default, the activeStep is `0`.
+You can set the active step by specifying its index using the [activeStep](https://ej2.syncfusion.com/javascript/documentation/api/stepper#activestep) property.
+The default value is `0`.

-The following example showcases how to utilize the active step property.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}